mohsinalimat/FootballCoach-iOS/README.md

-# FootballCoach-iOS
+# Football Coach for iOS
-An iOS Port of https://github.com/jonesguy14/footballcoach
+An iOS Port of https://github.com/jonesguy14/footballcoach.

 **NOTE**: As of March 17, 2016, nothing in this repo is at a working status.
 I am still in the process of translating all of the Java code in the [CFBsimPack folder of FootballCoach](https://github.com/jonesguy14/footballcoach/tree/master/app/src/main/java/CFBsimPack) to Objective-C by hand.
 Please check back later to see if this project is in working condition.